 According to Gisborne, these qualities had been given to females with a “sparing hand”.
 His argument was that when it comes to performance in the female sphere "the superiority of the female mind is unrivalled."
 Women, he claims, have powers “adapted to unbend the brow of the learned, to refresh the over-laboured faculties of the wise…”

-And it might appear that science had discovered little to refute this.
+It might appear that science had discovered little to refute this.
 As late as 2004, Cambridge psychologist Simon Baron-Cohen argues in his book The Essential Difference: “The female brain is predominantly hard wired for empathy.
-The male brain is predominantly hard wired for understanding and building systems."
+The male brain is predominantly hard wired for understanding and building systems".

 Men, women and EQ

-And this is where the link to emotional intelligence is assumed.
-These different qualities attributed to men and women are at the root of emotional intelligence or EQ, which, in a paper published in 1990, psychologists Peter Salovey and John Mayer defined as: "The ability to monitor one's own and others' feelings and emotions, to discriminate among them and to use the information to guide one's thinking and actions."
+This is where the link to emotional intelligence is assumed.
+These different qualities attributed to men and women are at the root of emotional intelligence or EQ, which, in a paper published in 1990, psychologists Peter Salovey and John Mayer defined as: "The ability to monitor one's own and others' feelings and emotions, to discriminate among them and to use the information to guide one's thinking and actions".

 The idea of EQ and business was popularised by Daniel Goleman's influential article ‘What Makes a Leader?’, published in the 1998 Harvard Business Review.
 Goleman challenged the long-held belief that intellect and rationality are central to success.
 He argued that they do matter as "threshold capabilities," but he described them as "the entry-level requirements for executives."

 It takes effort, focus and concentration to understand other people.

 From the perspective of neuroscience, however, what evidence is there that emotional intelligence exists?